 When will America’s dining public start treating servers with some respect?

 It’s Friday afternoon at 2 pm I’m at the ironing board pressing my dress shirt and apron.
 While I nibble on a late lunch, I scan the pages of three-ring binder filled with food and wine notes for knowledge retention.
-I listen to a recording of me reading back tasting notes on domestic and international wines I’ve put on my iPod as I drive across town to work.
-By 4 pm my car is parked, my tie is tied and as I step up to the back door of the restaurant, I double check my uniform for any last minute adjustments.
-Before I step inside, I enjoy a deep and cleansing breath and prepare my mind for service.
+I listen to a recording I’ve made of myself reading tasting notes on domestic and international wines.
+I listen to myself describe a California chardonnay so that when a table asks me about that bottle, I already have a sound bite response.

-By 4:30 I’m in a staff meeting where changes in the menu, service issues that need attending to and guest information is shared with the front of house staff.
-By 6pm hundreds of napkins are folded, glasses are polished and stations are stocked for the flurry of service that is about to hit.
+By 4:30 I’m in a staff meeting where changes in the menu, service issues are discussed, and guest information is shared with the front of house staff.
+By 6, hundreds of napkins are folded, glasses are polished, and stations are stocked for the flurry of service that is about to hit.

 7 p.m. the restaurant begins to fill up.
 By 8pm service has kicked into high gear.
 Tables are sat and resat.
 Orders are taken, menu items described in minute detail.
 Food is cleared and silverware placed.
 Dishes are run to the back kitchen for washing.
 Glasses are refilled and silverware is placed before courses hit the table.
 Menus are dropped and egos massaged.
 Checks are tallied, split, cashed out and rung up.